Data-driven balanced truncation for second-order systems with generalized proportional damping: Practical considerations

 \subsection{Optimal choice of damping parameters}

-Thus far, we have assumed that the coefficient functions $f(s)$ and $g(s)$ in the generalized proportional damping model~\cref{eqn:dampingModel} are given and can be freely evaluated.
+Thus far, we have assumed that the coefficient functions $f$ and $g$ in the generalized proportional damping model \cref{eqn:dampingModel} are given and can be freely evaluated.
 However, in a truly data-driven regime, these would be unknown.
-We discuss how these coefficients can be inferred from data in the simplified cases of Rayleigh damping~\cref{eqn:Rayleigh} and structural damping~\cref{eqn:structural}; this corresponds to inferring the parameters $\alpha, \beta \in \R$ or $\eta \in \R$, respectively.
+We discuss how these coefficients can be inferred from data in the simplified cases of Rayleigh damping~\cref{eqn:Rayleigh} and structural damping~\cref{eqn:structural}; this corresponds to inferring the parameters $\alpha, \beta \geq 0$ or $\eta \geq 0$, respectively.
 In either case, we assume the data $\Bg_{k} = \BG(s_{k})$ to be prescribed at a fixed number of points $s_{k} \in \C$, for $k = 1, \ldots, N$; we do not assume this data to have any particular structure other than that it is generated by the true underlying system's transfer function $\BG$.
-The reduced-order matrices are computed according to \Cref{alg:soQuadBT}, and the goal is then to optimize the damping parameters in the \soQuadbt{} reduced model to best fit the given data.
 A similar idea has been employed in the previously mentioned second-order Loewner framework~\cite{PonGB22}, as well as in the data-driven modeling of time-delay systems~\cite{SchU16}.
-In contrast to these works, we explicitly derive gradients of the relevant cost function with respect to the damping parameters.